robertomb/dbimprensa/README.md

 # Sample Rails App
-This is a sample app for testing purposes.
+This is a default app skeleton.